Myanmar judge rejects request for dismissal of case against two jailed Reuters reporters

 He added: “We believe that there are solid grounds for the court to dismiss this matter and to release our journalists.
 Wa Lone and Kyaw Soe Oo were reporting on issues in Myanmar in an independent and impartial way.
 They have not violated any laws in the course of their newsgathering and were simply doing their jobs.
 We will continue to do all we can to secure their release.”

-Defense and prosecution lawyers made legal arguments in front of the judge a week ago, after the defense filed a motion to have the case thrown out two weeks ago.
+Defence and prosecution lawyers made legal arguments in front of the judge a week ago, after the defence filed a motion to have the case thrown out two weeks ago.

 The reporters’ lawyers had argued that the testimony from witnesses called by the prosecution was insufficient to charge the pair.
 They also pointed to what they said were inconsistencies in witness testimony and procedural mistakes made by the authorities during the arrest and subsequent searches.